qgis/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

 * **Raster image fill**: fills the polygon with tiles from a raster image (:file:`PNG` :file:`JPG`, :file:`BMP` ...).
 The image can be a file on the disk, a remote URL or an embedded file encoded as a string (:ref:`more details <embedded_file_selector>`).
-  Options include (data defined) opacity, image width, coordinate mode (object or viewport), rotation and offset.
-The image width can be set using any of the :ref:`common units <unit_selector>` or as a percentage of the original size.
+  Options include (data defined) opacity, size, coordinate mode (object or viewport), rotation and offset.
+Under the option Size you can independently adjust the width and height of the fill pattern, enabling stretched raster fills in either the horizontal or vertical directions.
+  The image width and height can be set using any of the :ref:`common units <unit_selector>` or as a percentage of the original size.
 * **SVG fill**: fills the polygon using :ref:`SVG markers <svg_marker>` of a given size (:guilabel:`Texture width`).